apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                     CA certs.
 Otherwise, there should be up to two nested pairs.
 The possible keys are ``file`` and ``dir``.
 The value for ``file`` must be a file path for a file containing CA certs.
 The value for ``dir`` must be a file path for an OpenSSL X509 hashed directory containing CA certs.
-If a given file path does not being with ``/`` , it must be relative to the |TS| configuration directory.
+If a given file path does not begin with ``/`` , it must be relative to the |TS| configuration directory.
                                     ``verify_client_ca_certs`` can only be used with capbilities provided by OpenSSL 1.0.2 or later.